 Expert group on EU criminal policy

-The Commission has set up an expert group on EU criminal policy, composed of twenty high-level legal experts, academics and practitioners.
-The group which will meet twice per year was created following the Commission's Communication published in September 2011 "Towards an EU criminal policy - Ensuring the effective implementation of EU policies through criminal law".
-It will advice the European Commission and contribute to improve the quality of EU legislation in the field of criminal law, in the light of the new rules of the Lisbon Treaty and the Charter of Fundamental Rights.
-The group includes law professors, judges, prosecutors and defence lawyers from thirteen different EU Member States representing the major legal traditions of the EU.
-Vice-President Viviane Reding opened the first meeting of the group on 19 June 2012.
+In 2012, the Commission set up an expert group on EU criminal policy, composed of twenty high-level legal experts, academics and practitioners.
+The group was created following the Commission's Communication published in September 2011 "Towards an EU criminal policy - Ensuring the effective implementation of EU policies through criminal law".